-Very few cases of dizziness or vertigo indicate a serious underlying problem.
+Very few cases of dizziness indicate a serious underlying problem.

 Common Reasons for Vertigo and Dizziness

-There are basically two types of dizziness: those with and those without vertigo.
+There are basically two types of dizziness: those with and those without spinning.
 There is some overlapping, but generally, this is the rule.

 Dizziness with Vertigo